samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 | 19 | The Happy | Spider |
 | 20 | The Witch and | Dragon |

-\*Roll a separate d20 for each part of the tavern’s name.
+\*Roll a separate d20 for each part of the tavern's name.

 ##### Random Shops